 And, seriously?
 One volunteer coder is allowed to take on sole responsibility for a massive, massive archive project and works 14-hour days to get it done with hardly any oversight or backup; in the immediate lead-up to both an organization election and a huge event for the archive, the project is rolled out hurriedly and with significant bugs (though far fewer than one would expect in the circumstances); users complain about the bugs; and the overworked and burned-out volunteer takes sole credit and resigns publicly without anyone in the organization's leadership stepping in and stopping her from falling on her sword--

 --and somehow, this is the fault of the users who complained about the bugs?

-writes in Main AO3 CSS Coder Resigns Over New Deploy
+As boundbooks writes in Main AO3 CSS Coder Resigns Over New Deploy,

 The fault lies with Naomi Novik, for rushing out an unready deploy, for not, apparently, believing in public beta testing, for ramming this out for Yuletide when it was so screamingly unready.
 There's stress-testing code for Yuletide.
 Then there's stress-testing the endurance and will of your volunteers, by launching something that's not ready that is also supposed to be a reflection of their hard-work.